Eli-Goldner/cnlpt_pipeline/README.md

                         sentence> per line in the case of evaluation (default:
                         None)
   --mode MODE           Use mode for full pipeline, inference, which outputs
-                        annotated sentencesand their relation, or eval, which outputs metrics for a provided set of samples (requires labels) (default: inf) --axis_task AXIS_TASK
+                        annotated sentences and their relation, or eval, which outputs metrics for a provided set of samples (requires labels) (default: inf) --axis_task AXIS_TASK